top of page

 Approximately 170 employees

-San Francisco, the most important FinTech center in the world has collapsed: most of the offices are now empty.
-Downtown San Francisco is now home to many homeless people, it has not been able to recover after Covid.
-In Amsterdam, FinTech remained; the Amsterdam economy is much more varied and therefore less vulnerable.
-It is part of a dynamic economy that companies go bankrupt and new ones emerge.
+San Francisco, the world’s leading FinTech center, had collapsed during COVID: most offices were empty.
+With the rise of AI bots, investments returned and the economy recovered.
+In Amsterdam, FinTech survived; the Amsterdam economy is much more diverse and therefore less vulnerable.
+It is part of a dynamic economy that companies go bankrupt and new ones are created.

 Business services